SolderedElectronics/Inkplate-Arduino-library/README.md

 ![](https://www.crowdsupply.com/img/040a/inkplate-6-angle-01_png_project-main.jpg)

 Arduino library for all-in-one e-paper display Inkplate 6 can be found in this repo.
 Inkplate 6 is a powerful, Wi-Fi enabled ESP32 based six-inch e-paper display – recycled from a Kindle e-reader.
 Its main feature is simplicity.
 Just plug in a USB cable, open Arduino IDE, and change the contents of the screen with few lines of code.
-Learn more about Inkplate 6 on [Crowd Supply](https://www.crowdsupply.com/e-radionica/inkplate-6).
+Learn more about Inkplate 6 on [official website](https://inkplate.io/).
+Inkplate was crowdfunded on [Crowd Supply](https://www.crowdsupply.com/e-radionica/inkplate-6).

 ### Setting up Inkplate 6 in Arduino IDE